Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 ----------------------------

 The training loop in Lightning is called *fit loop* and is actually a combination of several loops.
-Here is what the structure would look like in plain Python:
+Here is how the nested loop structure would look like in plain Python:

 .. code-block:: python